JimSchofield/wc-services/README.md

 Right now reactivity notifications are scheduled and multiple notifications are deduped.
 This should remove any chance of circular dependencies or multiple calls to re-render by services.

+## Service Provider Class

+The service provider class allows us to set up services without including the custom element on the page.
+This is useful in tests.
+It also provides some methods to set up mocks for services and a way to reset services.
+Example to come.